What is blue hour photography?

 With these settings you will absolutely need a tripod.

 Just remember to switch off vibration reduction / image stabilisation if your lens is affected by being used on a tripod.
-Not all VR / IS lenses are affected, but with some it will actually cause blur in your image.
+Not all VR / IS lenses are affected, but with some using a tripod with VR/IS turned on will actually cause blur in your image.

-Ideally you need a remote release as well to avoid camera shake by pushing the shutter button, or set your camera to timer.
+Ideally, you need a remote release as well to avoid camera shake when pushing the shutter button.
+Alternatively, set your camera to timer.

 If you’re photographing on a mirrorless camera, you won’t have to worry about mirror slap, but on a DSLR the mirror’s movement during capture could cause camera shake.